Old-Fashioned Oatmeal Cookies

-Old-Fashioned Oatmeal Cookies remind me of the oatmeal cookies my grandma used to make as a school cook.
-She made the most wonderful cookies.
+Old-Fashioned Oatmeal Cookies remind me of the cookies my grandma used to make as a school cook.
+Big chewy cookies, full of oatmeal flavor, spices, and raisins, then drizzled with a sweet vanilla icing.

 When I was a girl, my grandma worked as a school cook at Hutton Elementary in Chanute, Kansas.
 Before I was in kindergarten, my mom used to stop by to say hi when we were in town getting groceries.
 I don’t remember a time when grandma didn’t offer us cookies.
 Oatmeal Raisin.
 Peanut Butter.
 Sugar.
 Big, homemade, freshly made, wonderful cookies.